Tennyson with his wife Emily and his sons Hallam and Lionel

 Not unbecoming men that strove with Gods.

 Finally, he gathers his fellow sailors and leaves the safety of the harbor for the thrill of new adventures.
-Tennyson describes the scene and the sentiment with some of the greatest lines in the English language.
+Tennyson describes the scene and the sentiment with some of the most beautiful and moving lines in the English language.

 The lights begin to twinkle from the rocks: